bunkerity/bunkerweb/docs/security_tuning.md

 ### Requests

-To limit bruteforce attacks we decided to use the [rate limiting feature in nginx](https://www.nginx.com/blog/rate-limiting-nginx/) so attackers will be limited to X request(s)/s for the same resource.
+To limit bruteforce attacks or rate limit access to your API you can use the "request limit" feature so attackers will be limited to X request(s) within a period of time for the same resource.
 That kind of protection might be useful against other attacks too (e.g., blind SQL injection).

 Here is the list of related environment variables and their default value :
 - `USE_LIMIT_REQ=yes` : enable/disable request limiting
+- `LIMIT_REQ_URL=` : the URL you want to protect, use `/` to apply the limit for all URL
-- `LIMIT_REQ_RATE=1r/s` : the rate to apply for the same resource
+- `LIMIT_REQ_RATE=1r/s` : the rate to apply for the resource, valid period are : `s` (second), `m` (minute), `h` (hour) and `d` (day)
-- `LIMIT_REQ_BURST=2` : the number of request tu put in a queue before effectively rejecting requests
+- `LIMIT_REQ_BURST=5 : the number of request tu put in a queue before effectively rejecting requests
+- `LIMIT_REQ_DELAY=1` : the number of seconds to wait before we proceed requests in queue

+Please note that you can apply different rate to different URL by appending number as a suffix (more info [here](https://bunkerized-nginx.readthedocs.io/en/latest/environment_variables.html#requests-limiting)).

 ### Connections